M61ss/Git/Basics.md

 git rm -r --cahced <dir>
 ```

+> [!WARNING]
-_Warning_: the old name of the staging area is **index**.
+> The old name of the staging area is **index**.
 So, if you find in a documentation this term, remember that it refers to staging area.

 ## Repository history